 The Bishop of Rome also voiced his hope that Christians in the Oriental churches would always find support in the universal Church, never losing their conviction that “the power of love can halt the fire of arms, hatred and vengeance.”

 “Their tears and their anguish are ours, as well as their hope!
 We can express this through our solidarity, if it is one which is concrete and effective, capable of ensuring that the international community upholds the rights of individuals and peoples.”

 The pontiff also assured the Church’s closeness to “the beloved people” of Ukraine and Romania in the midst of their ongoing “critical situation,” as well as with those suffering alongside their priests and bishops in Syria and Iraq.

 He then encouraged the organizations to “continue your generous efforts” in assisting the people in those areas.

 “Your works of relief and assistance in nations most affected by these crises respond to basic needs,” the Pope noted, “particularly of those who are powerless and most vulnerable, as well as the many young people tempted to leave their homeland.”

-Concluding his address, the Roman Pontiff encouraged participants to actively pursue the goals set during their last plenary session, including the training of young persons and teachers, and uniting them with their interest for the family, particularly in light of the upcoming Synod, which will reflect on this theme.
+Concluding his address, the Roman Pontiff encouraged participants to actively pursue the goals set during their last plenary session, including the training of young persons and teachers.
+He then said the Holy Family can serve as a comfort and a guide.

 “The Holy Family of Nazareth, ‘which knew anxiety ... as well as the pain of persecution, emigration and hard daily labor,’” he said, “teaches us ‘to trust the Father, to imitate Christ and to let ourselves be guided by the Holy Spirit.’”